emma-ladouceur/conservation/_posts/2019-06-07-Restoration-Synthesis.md

   - Ecology
 ---

-## Initiating Synthesis in Restoration Ecology
+## Knowledge sharing for shared success
 {: style="text-align: center;"}
 The recently declared [‘Decade on Ecological Restoration’](https://www.unenvironment.org/news-and-stories/press-release/new-un-decade-ecosystem-restoration-offers-unparalleled-opportunity) by the United Nations represents a timely opportunity to develop a strong and integrative path forward for ecological restoration.